chinamike65/hugo-tuolesi/content/book6/book6en.md

 Tibetan Buddhism is a combination of exoteric Buddhism and esoteric Buddhism.
 It combines the dharma of esoteric Buddhism with that of esoteric Buddhism.

-Tibetan Buddhism is mainly based in Tibetan areas, Inner Mongolia, and Outer Mongolia.
+Tibetan Buddhism is mainly prevalent in Tibetan areas, Inner Mongolia, and Outer Mongolia.
 Now, there are more and more Tibetan Buddhists in Europe and China.

-Section 1 - Overview of Tibetan Buddhism
+**Section 1 - Overview of Tibetan Buddhism**

-1. Princess Wencheng entered Tibet
+1. Princess Wencheng in Tibet

 Tibetan Buddhism has a history of more than 1,300 years.

-In 642 AD, during the reign of the Tibetan king Songtsen Gampo, Buddhism entered the Tibetan area.
+In 642 AD, during the reign of the Tibetan king Songtsen Gampo, Buddhism entered Tibet.

 In the past, people in Tibetan areas were very savage and often fought wars.
 They fought in places like India, Nepal, and China, and they fought every year with every neighbouring country, and wars broke out frequently.